markqvist/Reticulum/docs/source/understanding.rst

 The Announce Mechanism in Detail
 --------------------------------

-When an *announce* is transmitted by a node, it will be forwarded by any node receiving it, but according to some specific rules:
+When an *announce* is transmitted by from a Reticulum instance, it will be forwarded by any transport node receiving it, but according to some specific rules: